1. Beat the Heat

 6. Fresh Bounty from the County

 Summertime is the best time for snagging the fruits of Monterey County's labor, literally!
 See why Salinas Valley is coined as the "Salad Bowl of the World" on an Ag Venture Tour where guide Evan Oakes will take you through a personal tour of working lettuce fields.
 Be sure to try some of our local produce straight from the fields at The Farm in Salinas or Earthbound Farms in Carmel Valley.

 Farmers' Markets are also a great way to "try and buy" in-season fruits and vegetables including strawberries, corn, summer squash, melons, and more.
 With a Farmers' Market scheduled almost every day of the week you are sure to find one that fits your schedule.

 7. Hit the Road

 No summer is complete without a road trip.
 Whether you're heading south from San Francisco to Los Angeles or north from Los Angeles to San Francisco, the most beautiful route available is for sure Highway 1.

 Other beautiful byways include Carmel Valley Road, 17-Mile Drive through Pebble Beach, River Road through the Salinas Valley and Ocean Avenue and Scenic Road through Carmel-by-the-Sea.

 8. Mark Your Calendar

-Summer wouldn't be complete without Monterey Car Week (August 9-18).
+Summer wouldn't be complete without Monterey Car Week.
 Classic automobiles take over the Monterey Peninsula, golf courses, parks and the world-renowned Laguna Seca Raceway, surrounding visitors with automobiles from yesteryear.
 The grand finale takes place during the Concours d'Elegance on August 18 where 200 of the finest cars in the world are displayed at The Pebble Beach Golf Links.
-For a full list of events click here.

 9. Get Campy